See Something, DO SOmething

 What does this mean for me?

-DOSO will be using programs, events, social media, and a number of other motives to reach students.
+DOSO will be using programs, events, social media, and a number of other methods to reach students.

 If there is an issue or topic you would like to see addressed on campus, let us know!
 You can email us ideas at email@example.com